-Report on Other Legal and Regulatory Requirements
+Reports on Other Legal and Regulatory Requirements

-In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, I have issued my report dated January 28, 2020, on my consideration of the Urban Renewal Agency of the City of Harrisburg's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of my testing of compliance and the results of that testing and not to provide an opinion on the Agency's compliance.
+In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated March 17, 2023, on our consideration of the Urban Renewal Agency of the City of Harrisburg's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on the Agency's compliance.